LinkedIn is already a major player in outbound marketing and sales, with 70% of sales professionals using it for business purposes regularly.

 Once you’ve outlined and organized your prospecting list and sub-lists, it’s time to add people that you want to contact.

-While a simple search will give you some overall information about your potential prospects, you also need to check each individual profile for extra information.
+While a simple search will give you some overall information about your potential customers, you also need to check each individual profile for extra information.
 Try to find out if:

 They can make decisions within the company